build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 > 💡 Tip: Karpenter simplifies the data plane capacity management using an approach called **group-less auto scaling**.
 This is because Karpenter is no longer using node groups, which matches with [Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html?sc_channel=el&sc_campaign=costwave&sc_content=run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter&sc_geo=mult&sc_country=mult&sc_outcome=acq), to launch nodes.
 Over time, clusters using the paradigm of running different types of applications (that require different capacity types), end up with a complex configuration and operational model where node groups must be defined and provided in advance.

-You need to create two environment variables we’ll use next, the values you need can be obtained from the Terraform output variables.
+You need to create two environment variables that we’ll use next, the values you need can be obtained from the Terraform output variables.
 Make sure you’re in the same folder where the Terraform `main.tf` file lives and run the following command:

 ```bash
 export CLUSTER_NAME=$(terraform output -raw cluster_name)